Automattic/jetpack/to-test.md

 - Show Publicize options only to roles that can publish posts.
 To test, log in with a subscriber or contributor and make sure Publicize options are not displayed in Posts > Add New.
 - Fix notices appearing on Publicize settings screen when bbPress or BuddyPress are installed.

+### Related Posts

+- Fix incorrect condition for Related Posts exclusions.
+To test, make sure that when clicking on a Related Post, no `&relatedposts_exclude=undefined` is added to the URL of the related post.

 ### Sharing

 - New Sharing button: Skype.
 To test, go to Settings > Sharing and enable the new Skype service.
 Try switching between button styles to make sure the button is displayed properly regardless of the button style, and try using the button.